TmVukov/Contacts/README.md

 ## Basic Info

-Link to the project: https://tmvukov.github.io/contacts/
+Link to the project is in the About section.

-App includes some basic crud operations and little bit more.
+This app includes some basic crud operations and little bit more.

 Password should contain: at least 6 characters, 1 number and 1 special character: +, -, !, #, $